TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 17/Revelation 17.3.md

 ---

-And he carried me away in the Spirit into a wilderness: and I saw a woman sitting upon a scarlet-colored beast, full of names of blasphemy, having seven heads and ten horns.
+He carried me away in the Spirit into a wilderness.
+I saw a woman sitting on a scarlet-colored animal, full of blasphemous names, having seven heads and ten horns.